Sinking of the Titanic: Departure of the lifeboats

 At 00:45, lifeboat No. 7 was rowed away from Titanic with an estimated 28 passengers on board, despite a capacity of 65.
 Lifeboat No. 6, on the port side, was the next to be lowered at 00:55.
 It also had 28 people on board, among them the "unsinkable" Margaret "Molly" Brown.
 Lightoller realised there was only one seaman on board (Quartermaster Robert Hichens) and called for volunteers.
-Major Arthur Godfrey Peuchen of the Royal Canadian Yacht Club stepped forward and climbed down a rope into the lifeboat; he was the only adult male passenger whom Lightoller allowed to board during the port side evacuation.
+Major Arthur Peuchen of the Royal Canadian Yacht Club stepped forward and climbed down a rope into the lifeboat; he was the only adult male passenger whom Lightoller allowed to board during the port side evacuation.
 Peuchen's role highlighted a key problem during the evacuation: there were hardly any seamen to man the boats.
 Some had been sent below to open gangway doors to allow more passengers to be evacuated, but they never returned.
 They were presumably trapped and drowned by the rising water below decks.